umddb/datascience-fall14/lab7/README.md

 ### Installing MongoDB

-Follow the instructions [here](http://docs.mongodb.org/manual/tutorial/install-mongodb-on-ubuntu/) to install MongoDB on the Linux VM.
+MongoDB is already installed on the Virtual Machine, however, you can follow the instructions  [here](http://docs.mongodb.org/manual/tutorial/install-mongodb-on-ubuntu/) to install it again, or on a different machine.

 ### Using MongoDB